"Self-absorption in all its forms kills empathy, let alone compassion."

 Grandiosity: Believes he deserves special treatment.

-Empathy deficit: Can't truly see or feel others.
+Empathy deficit: Can't truly see or feel others with out referencing himself.

 Exploitation: Uses relationships for his own benefit.

 The Narcissist's selfishness stems from fear of being ordinary.
 He fears not being special.
-He fears his needs not mattering.
 He compensates by making himself the center of everything.

 The Mirror He Needs

 This need isn't wrong—it's human.
-We all need to be seen, to be valued, to know we matter.
+We all need to be seen, to know we matter.
 The infant needs the mother's gaze.
 The child needs the parent's delight.
 This is essential mirroring, and it builds a self.

 But he never got enough.
 Or he got it and lost it.
 Now he seeks it everywhere, from everyone, all the time.
 His self-worth is borrowed, never owned.
+He thinks he matters more than everyone else but he actaully feels empty inside with out constant recognition.
 He's trying to fill from outside what can only be built from within.

 The mirroring he demands can never satisfy.
 He's drinking salt water for thirst.
 The more he gets, the more he needs.